assimalign/ograph/docs/features.md

     - *Data Graph*
 - **OGraph Model Stitching:** connect other OGraph services by defining fuzzy relationships to add to the data virtualization tooling.
 - Interoperable Data Resolution:

+# OGraph Specifications

+## OGraph Model Specs

+- When querying data

+## Client Specs
+- All queries MUST be hashed and encoded before sending

+## Server Specs
+- Queries SHOULD only be accepted on POST & GET methods of an HTTP request